ArtifactDB/gobbler/README.md

 This file should be JSON-formatted with the following properties:

 - `project`: string containing the name of the project.
+  This should not contain `/` or `\`, or start with `..`.
 - `asset`: string containing the name of the asset.
+  This should not contain `/` or `\`, or start with `..`.
 - `version`: string containing the name of the version.
+  This should not contain `/` or `\`, or start with `..`.

+To create the manifest, reindexing will recompute the MD5 checksum and size for each non-symlink file.
+For symbolic links that are not defined in an existing `..links` file, reindexing will retrieve information about the target file, as well as the ancestor if the target is itself a symlink.
+All `..`-prefixed files are considered to be Gobbler's internal files and are excluded from the manifest.

 Reindexing assumes that a `..summary` file is already present in the version directory.
 This file will not be modified in order to preserve the details of the original upload.
 For bulk uploads, administrators should create this file manually before submitting a reindexing request.

-If any `..links` files are present in the to-be-reindexed version directory, they will be used to (re)create symbolic links in their respective directories.
+If any `..links` files are present in the to-be-reindexed version directory or its subdirectories, they will be used to (re)create symbolic links in their respective directories.
 Any existing symbolic link of the same name will be overwritten.
 This behavior ensures that information about the immediate target of a link is not lost, given that the symbolic links themselves only target [ancestral files](#link-deduplication).